 Impact resistance is commonly listed by companies as distances in meters.
 For example, Fenix states the impact resistance for the LD15R is 1 meter.

-If a company adheres to the FL 1 standard, a one meter drop test means that the light has to survive six drops onto cured concrete from a height of at least one meter.
+If a company adheres to the FL 1 standard, a one-meter drop test means that the light has to survive six drops onto cured concrete from a height of at least one meter.
 If the company does not adhere to that standard, who knows how many drops and onto what surface it used to achieve that specification.

 For my testing, I drop the flashlight six times onto a concrete sidewalk.
 This is similar to the FL 1 standard.
-For more information on the impact testing under the FL 1 standard and how I conduct it, see my flashlight testing page here.

 I dropped the Fenix LD15R onto concrete six times from a height of 1 meter.
 The flashlight worked after all six drops and showed no lens or switch damage.
 The body and head of the light did not appear to be cracked.